Carolee Schneemann: Early work

-In 1962, Schneemann moved with James Tenney from their residence in Illinois to New York City when Tenney obtained a job with Bell Laboratories as an experimental composer.
-Through one of Tenney's colleagues at Bell, Billy Klüver, Schneemann was able to meet figures such as Claes Oldenburg, Merce Cunningham, John Cage and Robert Rauschenberg which got her involved with the Judson Memorial Church's art program.
-There, she participated in works such as Oldenburg's Store Days (1962), and Robert Morris's Site (1964) where she played a living version of Édouard Manet's Olympia.
+In 1962, Schneemann moved with Tenney from their residence in Illinois to New York City, when Tenney obtained a job with Bell Laboratories as an experimental composer.
+Through one of Tenney's colleagues at Bell, Billy Klüver, Schneemann met figures such as Claes Oldenburg, Merce Cunningham, John Cage, and Robert Rauschenberg, which got her involved with the Judson Memorial Church's art program.
+There, she participated in works such as Oldenburg's Store Days (1962), and Robert Morris's Site (1964), where she played a living version of Édouard Manet's Olympia.
 She contributed to Oldenburg's happening, filmed by Stan VanDerBeek in upstate New York, Birth of the American Flag (1965).
-Around this time she began to self-represent her nude body in works, feeling that it needed to be seized back from the status of a cultural possession.
-Schneemann got to personally know many New York musicians and composers in the 1960s as well, including George Brecht, Malcolm Goldstein, Philip Glass, Terry Riley, and Steve Reich.
+Around this time she began to self-represent her nude body in works, feeling that it needed to be reclaimed from the status of a cultural possession.
+Schneemann got to personally know many New York musicians and composers in the 1960s, including George Brecht, Malcolm Goldstein, Philip Glass, Terry Riley, and Steve Reich.
 She was also highly interested in the abstract expressionists of the time, such as Willem de Kooning.
-However, despite her numerous connections in the art world, Schneeman's painting-constructions did not generate interest from New York galleries and museums, though Oldenburg suggested that there would have been more interest from Europe.
-The first support for Schneemann's work came from poets such as Robert Kelly, David Antin, and Paul Blackburn who published some of her writings.
+But despite her numerous connections in the art world, New York galleries and museums were not interested in Schneemann's painting-constructions.
+Oldenburg suggested that there would have been more interest in Europe.
+The first support for Schneemann's work came from poets such as Robert Kelly, David Antin, and Paul Blackburn, who published some of her writings.

 Production on Schneemann's work Eye Body began in 1963.
 Schneemann created a "loft environment" filled with broken mirrors, motorized umbrellas, and rhythmic color units.
-To become a piece of the art herself, Schneemann covered herself in various materials including grease, chalk, and plastic.
-She created 36 "transformative-actions" - photographs by Icelandic artist Erró of herself in her constructed environment.
-Included in these images is a frontal nude featuring two garden snakes crawling on Schneemann's torso.
+To become part the art herself, she covered herself in various materials, including grease, chalk, and plastic.
+She created 36 "transformative-actions"—photographs of herself in her constructed environment by Icelandic artist Erró.
+Among these images is a frontal nude featuring two garden snakes crawling on Schneemann's torso.
 This image drew particular attention both for its "archaic eroticism" and her visible clitoris.
-Schneemann claimed that she did not know at the time of the symbolism of the serpent in ancient cultures in figures such as the Minoan Snake Goddess and, in fact, learned of it years later.
-Upon its presentation to the public in 1963, art critics found the piece to be lewd and pornographic.
+Schneemann said that at the time she did not know about the symbolism of the serpent in ancient cultures in figures such as the Minoan Snake Goddess and, in fact, learned of it years later.
+Upon its presentation to the public in 1963, art critics found the piece lewd and pornographic.
 Artist Valie Export cites Eye Body for the way in which Schneemann portrays "how random fragments of her memory and personal elements of her environment are superimposed on her perception."